arnispk/Guidelines/CSS/README.md

 // `!global` flag is required so it actually updates the global variable.
 $imported-modules: append($imported-modules, $module) !global;
 ```
-Although there is no such thing as *too much* commeting, please always minify all css on production.
+Although there is no such thing as *too much* commenting, please always minify all css on production.

 ### Documentation
 [SassDoc](http://sassdoc.com/) provides tooling for creating (online) documentation for your (SASS)-project.
 Although it is recommended to use above commenting guidelines, since they will easily merge with i.e SassDoc, creating project Documentation is not obliged yet.